gamesmiths-guild/forge-godot/docs/quick-start.md

 - Initializing the tag system with registered tags.
 - Managing the cue system for audio/visual feedback.
 - Providing global access to these systems through a static Instance property.

+### Validation Behavior

+By default, validation is **enabled** in the Godot editor and during development builds.
+For exported **Release builds**, validation is automatically **disabled** unless the "Include Debug Symbols" option is checked during the export process.
+This ensures that validation checks are not run in production builds unless explicitly requested.

 ---